codio/site/source/docs/boxes/parts-coding.html.md

 ##Overview
 Although Codio doesn't give you root access, you can in fact install pretty much anything you like onto a Codio Box.
 If you can't find a ready made Box Part then you can build your own.

-Box Parts are built using simple Ruby templates that do not require advanced Ruby knowledge.
+An installable  package is a 'Box Part, built using simple Ruby templates that do not require advanced Ruby knowledge.
 Your Box Part package defines the following steps

 - Package name, source and version
 - Compilation